dcSpark/zkapp-nonogram/README.md

 * A timer keps track of the time that's elapsed since this instance of the page has been opened.
 * An ```Undo``` button that travels reverts back to the board's state before the most recent action.
     * This is cool because this is already a feature I wanted to implement in the original game that I didn't get around to adding.
 This is based upon the basic [tic-tac-toe React tutorial](https://reactjs.org/tutorial/tutorial.html) in which the board states are saved in a ```history``` array.
+* A ```Redo``` button that reverts an ```Undo``` by travelling forward into the board state's history if possible.
+* A ```Restart``` button that resets the board state, and potentially produces a board with different dimensions from the previous board.
+* A ```Dimensions Dropdown Selection Box``` that allows the user to select new ```columns```x```rows``` dimensions for the game board.
+These new dimensions will take effect upon board restart.
+    * Some of the larger dimensions absolutely destroy the appearance of the board.
+* ```Row and Column Hint Numbers``` that inform the user about the current sequences of filled in boxes on the game board.
+These are dynamic at the moment, as no goal state is being generated.
+Once a goal state is generated, these will by static and determined during the board's initialization.
+    * The row hint numbers are great, but the column hint numbers are hacked together and aren't aligned all that well.

 This is what it looks like in its current state: